Weakness Observatory

 2. Firefox derivatives

 Some are actually quite good.
 But all suffer from being downstream from Firefox.
 Maintainership has lapses in activity, manpower is spread thin.
-Security patches will inevitably take longer to reach package distribution.
+Security patches will inevitably take longer to reach package distribution (If said browser even gets packaged for your distro).
 And, often, the changes these teams make to Firefox are simply things that you can do yourself through user.js, about:config and addons.

 3. Chromium